 Current research is on the importance of preserving memories, which she is exploring in ceramic forms and also research on an archive of refugee related material.
 She is also the editor of the quarterly Newcomen Links for the Newcomen Society for the history of engineering.

 This led to historical research on women and innovation and the publication of Ingenious Women.
-In 2010 she contributed an overview chapter on the history of women innovators to Innovating Women: Contributions to Technological Advancement.
-In 2016 she discussed the achievements of Sarah Guppy, one of the Ingenious Women, on TODAY BBC Radio 4.
+She contributed an overview chapter on the history of women innovators to Innovating Women: Contributions to Technological Advancement.

 The cultural traditions and histories of industrial design in the Cold War are another area of interest, especially the influence of the Bauhaus.

-The History of Toys, published in 2006, draws on her vast knowledge of the history of childhood and play equipment; her experience of working in toy libraries and on adventure playgrounds; and work in the toy and educational materials industries.
-In 2006 she was appointed to the committee of the Victoria & Albert Museum of Childhood at Bethnal Green.
+The History of Toys, draws on her vast knowledge of the history of childhood and play equipment; her experience of working in toy libraries and on adventure playgrounds; and work in the toy and educational materials industries.

-Deborah is the editor of the quarterly journal Newcomen Links, for the Newcomen Society for the history of engineering and technology.
+Deborah has edited 40 issues l Newcomen Links, for the Newcomen Society for the history of engineering and technology.

 She has been a member of numerous committees including: the Victoria & Albert Museum of Childhood at Bethnal Green; the National Art & Design Saturday Club at The Sorrell Foundation and the Centre for the Study of Cultural Memory at the University of London; and is a patron of ideas21.
 Deborah frequently speaks, in the media and at lectures, in Britain and Europe on women and innovation, the history of toys, Frank Hornby and Mecccano and design in the Cold War.